GloriEvo/GloriEvo/README.md

 ✦

-We might suddenly go non/semi-verbal due to low energy, sorry!
+We might suddenly go non/semi-verbal due to low energy, anxiety and various other reasons.
+Sorry in advance!